platformatic/sql-inspector/README.md

 # SQL Inspector

-A Rust library that parses SQL queries and extracts information about referenced tables and columns.
-This library is compiled to WebAssembly for use in Node.js applications.
+A Node.js module that parses SQL queries and extracts information about referenced tables and columns.
+This library is written in Rust and compiled to WebAssembly for use in Node.js applications.

 ## Features